andydixon/neoCMS/README.md

 ## Requirements

 * PHP 8 running on a Linux server.
-(May work on Windows servers, but don't want to stoo to that level)
+(May work on Windows servers, but don't want to stoop to that level)

 ## Known Bugs & Issues